Sanada Masayuki: Conflict with Tokugawa

 In 1583, Masayuki started the construction of Ueda Castle and the surrounding town.
 It became the headquarters of the Sanada clan in the following years.

 In 1584, Tokugawa Ieyasu lead his army west towards Owari province in the Battle of Komaki and Nagakute against Hashiba Hideyoshi.
 Masayuki was left in northern Shinano to keep the Uesugi clan in check and took this opportunity to subjugate small, neighboring landlords and consolidate his power in the region.
 In December, as Ieyasu made peace with Hideyoshi and returned to his territory, he was pressed by Hōjō Ujinao to act on the terms of their treaty.
 In 1585, Masayuki moved their main bastion from Sanada-shi Yakata to Ueda Castle.

 In that treaty, among other terms, Tokugawa Ieyasu agreed to transfer Numata Castle and its adjacent lands in Kōzuke province to the Hōjō clan.
 In April 1585, Ieyasu advanced his army into Kai province in a move to pressure Masayuki into abdicating Numata Castle.
 Masayuki however, resisted having to hand it over, having conquered it with great effort years before.
 Ultimately, he decided to cut relations with Tokugawa Ieyasu and once more switched allegiances by sending his second son Nobushige to Uesugi Kagekatsu as a hostage.
 With this move, he effectively joined Hashiba Hideyoshi's side, which opposed the Tokugawa-Hōjō alliance.

 Months later, Tokugawa forces invaded Sanada clan's territory in northern Shinano province with 7,000 men and laid siege to Ueda Castle, which was defended by only 1,200 soldiers.
 However, Masayuki was able to inflict 1,300 casualties on Tokugawa's side and won a decisive victory.
 Meanwhile, Hōjō Ujinao attacked Numata Castle, but was also rebuffed by Sanada forces.
 This was the First Battle of Ueda Castle, a victory that earned Masayuki national prominence.
 Following this, Masayuki went from being just a former Takeda retainer to become recognized as an independent daimyō.

+In 1586, after Ieyasu reconciled with Hideyoshi, He was given permission by Hideyoshi to attack Masayuki in Ueda.
+The reason of this allowance was because Masayuki did not even sent his family as hostages to Hideyoshi to symbolize his submission.
+However, as Masayuki immediately ask mediation of Kagekatsu to offer his surrender to the Toyotomi clan, Hideyoshi recalled Ieyasu to abort his invasion.
+Then Masayuki followed by personally came to Kyoto to offer his official submission to Hideyoshi.